V-weapons: V-2

 V-2 rocket launching sites were set up by the Germans around The Hague in the Netherlands on 6 September 1944.
 The first was launched from here against London on 8 September 1944 and took an estimated 5 minutes to fly the 200 miles from the Hague to London, where it struck at 6:43pm on 8 September on Chiswick, causing 13 casualties.
 As the V-2 explosions came without warning, the government initially attempted to conceal their cause by blaming them on defective gas mains.
-However, the public was not fooled and soon began sardonically referring to the V-2s as "Flying gas pipes".
+However, the public was not fooled and soon began sardonically referring to the V-2s as "flying gas pipes".

 By October the offensive became sustained.
-A particularly devastating strike was on 25 November 1944, when a V-2 exploded at the Woolworth's store in New Cross Road, killing 168 people and seriously injuring 121.
+A particularly devastating strike was on 25 November 1944, when a V-2 exploded at the Woolworths store in New Cross Road, killing 168 people and seriously injuring 121.
 Intercepting the supersonic V-2 missiles in flight proved virtually impossible, and other countermeasures, such as bombing the launch sites, were fairly ineffectual.
 Sustained bombardment continued until March 1945.
 The final missiles arrived on 27 March 1945, with one of them killing 134 people and injuring 49 when it hit a block of flats in Stepney.

 1,115 V-2s were fired at the United Kingdom.
 The vast majority of them were aimed at London, though about 40 targeted (and missed) Norwich.
 They killed an estimated 2,754 people in London, with another 6,523 injured.
 A further 2,917 service personnel were killed as a result of the V-weapon campaign.
 Since the V-2 was supersonic and could not be heard (and was rarely seen) as it approached the target, its psychological effect "suffered in comparison to the V-1".